What are the top animation BFA programs in the U.S. for 2022?

 Brigham Young University (BYU) houses the BYU Center for Animation.
 Established in 2010, the Center is managed by the Ira A. Fulton College of Engineering and Technology and the Colleges of Fine Arts and Communications and Physical and Mathematical Sciences.

 The BYU Center program provides extensive hands-on training in animation, games, live-action, and special effects.
-All BFA and BYU Center for Animation students have opportunities to personal and group projects, and major films, complete an internship, study abroad, and develop a portfolio of their best work.
+All BFA and BYU Center for Animation students have opportunities to work on personal projects, major films, and group projects; students can complete an internship and/or study abroad; and they will have the opportunity to develop a portfolio of their best work.

 BYU Animation graduates go on to establish successful careers at studios such as Blizzard, DreamWorks, Disney, Sony, Digital Domain, Pixar, Industrial Light & Magic (ILM), Nickelodeon, Riot Games, and many others.

 Carnegie Mellon University’s (CMU) College of Fine Art (CFA) houses the School of Art.
 Serving around 200 students, the School offers a BFA in Electronic & Time-Based Media.
 This interdisciplinary program explores animation, bioArt, game arts, computer and interactive arts, video, and more.
 One program highlight is the Animation, Art & Technology course, Animation, Art & Technology taught by professors in the School of Art and the School of Computer Science.

 The course is designed to help students learn how to group behaviors, and master motion capture and processes for animating materials, hair, and fragments.
 Students will use these skills to work on collaborative projects.